-Ecwid.
-Even though, Ecwid is not a website builder, its functionality is similar to that offered by these platforms.
+Ecwid is not a website builder, but its integrated functionality is similar to that offered by popular web store development platforms.
 The plugin comes with a nice selection of eCommerce options, which are offered out-of-the-box and can be easily integrated into a ready-made website to give it eCommerce functionality.

 Ecwid offers a handy Point of Sale (POS) software, which makes it possible to sell products both in online and offline modes.
 CSV file import/export feature ensures safe and easy product transfer for users, who decide to switch from/to Ecwid and don’t wish to bother about product list creation and updates.
 What’s interesting, the plugin does not lag behind contemporary website builders, which come with multilingual support.
 The system lets you choose between 50 languages to translate your web store based on your needs and location preferences.

 Even though, Ecwid is an integrable plugin, this doesn’t mean that you can’t build a standalone website with it.
 Online stores created in this way won’t be large, but they will make it possible for you to display your products in the appealing show window.
 The plugin also comes with multi channel support and allows selling products via the social networks.
 To adjust and manage the sales options, you can reach the control panel to find the required settings there.
 To provide your customers with abundance of payment options, the system offers an opportunity to select the required payment gateway, including Vend, Clover, Square, Stripe, PayPal, WorldPay, NCR Silver and other systems.